 - Automated alignment correction results

 (viii) During turning of the shaft ensure that bearings or gears are sufficiently lubricated.

 4. PIPE INSTALLATION

-Pipes are tubular sections which are used to convey liquids and gases to the desired location.
-Following points to be taken note when installing a pipe to equipment:
+Pipes are tubular sections that are used to convey liquids and gases to the desired location.
+Following points to be taken note of when installing a pipe to equipment: